 Devotion, Loyalty.

-For a samurai, honoring the name of his family and ancestors is said through death in battle or duel, but not necessarily.
-And to fail, in front of his lord, was the greatest dishonor for the warrior, who ultimately had no choice but suicide, or seppuku as it is known.
+For a samurai, honoring the name of their family and ancestors is expressed through death in battle or duel, but not necessarily.
+And failing, before their lord, was the greatest dishonor for the warrior, who ultimately had no other choice but suicide, or seppuku as it is known.
 This is only possible by the standards that govern the samurai warrior through bushido.

-There are huge books explaining all the details about bushido.
-It is impossible to cover the whole topic in just one article.
-We will end the article here and thank you for reading and possible sharing.
+There are enormous books explaining all the details about bushido.
+It is impossible to cover the entire theme in just one article.
+We will conclude the article here and thank you for reading and possible sharing.